Inshore Rescue Boat student program

 The Naval Reserve Division still exercises command over personnel during the program.
 The Canadian Coast Guard provides operational direction, some personal protective equipment and a post-employment performance report.

 The Inshore Rescue Boat coordinator decides station assignments in each region.
-Members from these divisions must apply to serve at their closest Her Majesty’s Canadian Ship station:
+Members from these divisions must apply to serve at their closest Her Majesty’s Canadian Ship station (HMCS):

 - Atlantic region: